 Many pharmaceutical companies announced voluntary recalls for ranitidine.

 Third, on November 1, 2019 the FDA once again downplayed the danger of nitrosamines in ranitidine.
-Here is part of the statement from Dr. Janet Woodcock, the FDA executive who has tremendous authority at the agency:

 “Through our testing so far, we have found levels of NDMA in ranitidine that are similar to the levels you would expect to be exposed to if you ate common foods like grilled or smoked meats… Although many of these levels of NDMA observed through FDA testing are much lower than the levels some third-party scientists first claimed, some levels still exceed what the FDA considers acceptable for these medicines….
 If we or the manufacturers find NDMA levels above the acceptable limits (96 nanograms per day or 0.32 ppm), we’re now asking companies to voluntarily recall ranitidine.
 We would also ask manufacturers to voluntarily recall nizatidine, commonly known as Axid, if they found NDMA above the acceptable daily intake level because it is chemically similar to ranitidine.”